KingOfTheAce2/oecd-tpg-viewer-NACE-look-up/README.md

 * `nace.html` – loads `assets/nace/nace-app.js` which renders the NACE code finder using React.
 * `naics.html` – loads `assets/naics/naics-app.js` for viewing NAICS data.
 * `nace-naics.html` – shows both viewers side by side on one page.
+* `crosswalks.html` – browse and search the NAICS 2022 to NACE Rev. 2.1 crosswalk.
 * `sankey.html` – a simple page for creating Sankey diagrams.
 * `chartpal.html` – a static organisational chart builder that runs entirely in the browser.